qheilmann/CommandAPI-docs/docs/en/user-setup/config.md

 ::: warning

 This feature is very experimental and should only be used if you know what you are doing.
 In almost every case, it is better to wait for an official CommandAPI release that supports the latest version of Minecraft.
-Using `use-latest-nms-version` is _not_ guaranteed to work and can cause unexpected side-effects!
+Using `use-latest-nms-version` is _not_ guaranteed to work and can cause unexpected side effects!

 :::